|Student Forms and Resources||Supervisor Forms and Documents|

 |Link to GA Time Sheets|

 The Graduate School at the University of Louisiana at Monroe approves the appointment of more than 200 graduate assistants each year.
 Graduate assistants are appointed across a variety of academic and non-academic departments, and come in the form of teaching or research assignments.
 These appointments follow the University calendar and can be assigned during Fall, Spring, Summer I and Summer II semesters.
-There are no graduate assistantships during the Winter and May intersessions.
+There are no graduate assistantships during the Winter and May intersessions, nor are there any positions that are part time or unpaid.
 The Graduate School considers assistantships to be a privilege; students given this opportunity will work to remain in accordance with the following policies while maintaining excellent academic standing.

 To be eligible to hold a graduate assistantship, applicants must also be eligible for Graduate School enrollment and must be regularly admitted to their degree program.
 To hold a graduate assistantship, students are required to have a cumulative undergraduate grade-point average of at least 2.50 and a score on the Graduate Record Examination of at least 750.
 This score must include a minimum 350 breakdown on each the verbal and quantitative portions of the examination.

 Applicants admitted conditionally because they lack undergraduate prerequisites are also eligible to hold a graduate assistantship.
 Students admitted conditionally on the basis of GPA and/or test score requirements, students admitted provisionally, or students who are non-degree seeking are not eligible for a graduate assistantship.